 Students who wish to register to vote may pick up a registration form from the Office of Student Activities and return it after completing the form.
+Several Voter Registration drives are scheduled to be held during the academic year, with enhanced voter registration activities during election years.
 GPTC will forward the form to the Secretary of State for processing.
+For more information, contact SGA at sga@gptc.edu.
+(404) 297-9522, ext.
+1220.
 Disabled students who wish to register may contact the Special Services Division at 404-297-9522 x1155.